-I’ve given up watching most TV but I confess I’ve just been re-watching The Walking Dead (free with Amazon Prime and no adverts messing with your head) which makes compelling viewing.
+I’ve given up watching most TV but I confess I’ve just been watching The Walking Dead.

 The Walking Dead is apparently the most watched cable show in history.
 That tells us something.
 If modern life was dangerous, we’d all seek escapism by watching a modern equivalent of The Little House on the Prairie.
 But we get more than enough comfortable domesticity these days, so its programmes that show real risk that now capture our imagination.

 Now financial independence and the Zombie Apocalypse may seem like unrelated topics but the factor that links them is dealing with fear.

 One reason that many people cling to the cubicle / consumer lifestyle is that they are fearful of Something Bad happening.
 You often see this in discussions of the Safe Withdrawal Rate.
 These typically start off with actual data on portfolio returns before degenerating into competitive pessimism: who can imagine the grimmest future scenario?

 The Escape Artist has a vivid imagination.
 I have lived through many terrible things…fortunately none of them ever actually happened.
 As a child not only did I hide behind the sofa during Doctor Who but I also worried about Vampires, Werewolves, Freddy Kruger, Ghosts, Child Abducters, Nuclear Apocalypse, Killer Viruses and Alien Invasion.
 Looking back, it seems like a miracle that I survived all these dire threats.